Scholarship Guidance and Resources

 How do I Receive my Scholarship Funds?

 Typically the Financial Aid Office receives the funds or notice that funds will be arriving on behalf of a student.
 If you do not see the scholarship funds on your award letter, follow up with the Scholarship office in Financial Aid or with the scholarship provider to ensure that the funds are forwarded to the correct office.
 Funds are applied to your college bill each quarter.
-If funding exceeds the cost of tuition and fees, you will receive a refund through the Higher One card account.
-See Financial Aid for more information about this card.
+If funding exceeds the cost of tuition and fees, you will receive a refund through BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For more information about BankMobile Disbursements, visit this link: http://bankmobiledisbursements.com/how-it-works/.